KDE/clazy/docs/checks/README-modernize-overloaded-connects.md

 In case a `static_cast` or `QOverload<>::of` is used, this check suggests utilizing the newer `qOverload` function.

 Note: This check does not warn about overloaded signals existing.
 It merely suggests to use the most concise connect syntax.
-See the ["overloaded-signal"](./README-overloaded-signal.md) Clazy check
+See the ["overloaded-signal"](./README-overloaded-signal.md) Clazy check.
 Example of code where warnings/fixits are emitted:

 ```cpp